 How is it calculated?

-Response rate includes all pulse survey send-outs during the selected time period.
+- Pulse surveys: the response rate includes all send-outs during the selected time period.
 The total number of possible responses is the sum of all recipients across all send-outs.
-Se example below.
+See the example below.

 Response rate = Total responses ÷ Total possible responses